ebell451/ebell451.github.io/_recipes/sausage-kale-soup.md

 ---

-Cannelloni beans are creamy, rich beans that are high-fiber and loaded with iron (twice the amount of iron than beef provides).
+Cannelloni beans are creamy, rich beans that are high-fiber and loaded with iron -- twice the amount of iron than beef provides.
 An added bonus is that they help lower cholesterol.